NCERT Class 9 Science Chapter 5 Notes - The Fundamental Unit of Life PDF Notes

 • Have enzymes for digestion to destroy waste products, diseased organelles, and foreign materials.

-• Also referred to as the suicidal bags of the cell because they can lead to self-destruction when the cell is harmed beyond repair.
+• Lysosomes are also referred to as the suicidal bags of the cell because they can lead to self-destruction when the cell is harmed beyond repair.

 Mitochondria